Kamalsharma87/Challenge-2/README.md

 # Challenge-2
 ## EC2 meta-data, output JSON
-Code that will query the meta data of an instance within AWS and provide a json formatted output on Go.
+We need to write code that will query the meta data of an instance within AWS and provide a json formatted output on Go.

 ```shell
 #setup Go